nicholasjackson/presentations/swim/swim.md

 **SUSPICION DIAGRAM**

 <!--
 The SWIM paper goes on to describe an approach to handle a situation where it may not be the probed node which is faulty but the probing node.
-This mechanisim is called suspicion.
+This mechanism is called suspicion.
 Rather than immediately mark a node as failed, instead the probing node gossips that a node is suspected to have failed.
-Any node can refute this suspicion and because the suspicion is Gossiped even the node under question will eventually receive this message and can refute the allogation.
+Any node can refute this suspicion and because the suspicion is Gossiped even the node under question will eventually receive this message and can refute the allegation.
 -->

 ---